 Often, people with blepharitis are encouraged to start treatment at home.
 You might be asked to wash your scalp daily, and you might need to scrub your eyelids too.
 The type of cleaning solution you use on your eyes matters, as some are more effective than others.
 You might also be encouraged to add fatty acids to your diet by eating more fish or taking vitamin supplements.

 Researchers are looking for new ways to help people with blepharitis.
 Your doctor might suggest antibiotic medications, or they might use therapies like BlephEx or Lipiflow to unclog glands, remove bacteria, or both.
-(Learn more) Your doctor can help you find a treatment plan that's right for you, and you'll stay in touch to make sure it keeps working.
-(Learn more)
+Your doctor can help you find a treatment plan that is right for you, and you will stay in touch to make sure it keeps working.

 Blepharitis Is Common

 According to estimates from Medscape, about 25 million Americans have blepharitis.
 This medical condition causes swelling of the eyelids, particularly the portion of the eyelid that holds eyelashes.
 The exterior portion of the eyelid can be impacted by the condition, or the inside of the eyelid can be the portion that swells.

 Blepharitis can cause symptoms other people can see, such as:

 - Watering eyes.

 - Red eyes.